 O

-Open Business Analysis Suite

-A process-centric, solution-oriented platform that includes Pentaho Business Analysis components, which enable companies to develop complete business intellegence solutions.
-See Product.
-Are we still using this??
-Paula

 P

 Persona

 Personas are archetypal users of applications, websites, and content that represent the needs of larger groups of users, in terms of their goals and personal characteristics.
 They act as stand-ins for real users and help guide decisions about design,functionality, voice, and content delivery among other things.Personas are used by the Pentaho Documentation Team to craft and deliver content for a particular audience.
 See Pentaho Personas for a complete list.